python-gitlab/python-gitlab/docs/api-usage.rst

 objects are created locally using a known ID, and give access to other managers and methods.

-The following exemple will only make one API call to the GitLab server to star a project:
+The following example will only make one API call to the GitLab server to star a project:

 .. code-block:: python